mapbender/mapbender-documentation/en/book/installation_git.rst

 Git-based installation
 ######################

-If you want to participate in the Mapbender3 development, or for some other reasons want to use the Git repositories for Mapbender3, follow this guide instead of the normal download.
+If you want to participate in the Mapbender3 development or for some other reasons want to use the Git repositories from Mapbender3, follow this guide instead of the normal download.
 This guide is based on Ubuntu 12.04.
 For other distributions, you may need to adapt, especially package names like sphinx-common.